 Writers and journalists from all over the world come to New York chasing a fantasy they seldom find.
 I came to New York three years ago searching for answers to many questions.
 While many of them remain unresolved, my quest for discovering the truth has made me an insomniac and an obsessive stalker.

 With a passion for writing and the knowledge of traditional journalism, I set foot into the world of digital expertise.
 I understood pretty soon that every journalist is now a jack of all trades and a master at some.
-Acknowledging the importance of print and gaining a new insight in multimedia, I turned myself into a complete package whose delivery changes from country to country.
+Acknowledging the importance of print and gaining new insight into multimedia, I turned myself into a complete package whose delivery changes from country to country.

 My work has mostly revolved around profiling ordinary people: sex workers, refugees, undocumented immigrants, lawyers, artists, a homeless man and people with everyday struggles.
 I am also interested in culture, art, and events.